karlpilkington/misc/entropy/README.txt

 Empirical measurement of entropy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The last part of this document deals with how to take an arbitrary byte stream
+Here we describe how to take an arbitrary byte stream (data read from a file,
-(data read from a file, for example) and calculate its entropy.
+for example) and calculate its entropy.

 With the preceding background, this is a simple.
 First zero a counter for
 every possible symbol.
 Since we're dealing with bytes, we need an array of 256